 As reiterated in another post, stay safe COVID-19 still out there!
 Also, health experts are warning the infection is likely to worsen in the pending cold wintry months.
-Hence, the advice for countries going to be affected by this seasonal factor is to prepare.
-Particularly since there won’t be a vaccine before the winter season.
-Therefore this is the time to abandon the easygoing attitude to COVID-19.
+Hence, the advice for countries going to be affected by this seasonal factor is to prepare, even with the approval for emergency use of some vaccine.
+And to make matters worse is the recent discovery of more transmissible new coronavirus variants Therefore this is the time to abandon the easygoing attitude to COVID-19.

 Why COVID-19 Is Deadly In Colder Months

 There are two reasons why COVID-19 is deadly in colder months.
 Firstly, COVID-19 survives longer in dry air and cold climate.
 Also, humidity is a favourable condition for the spread of the disease since it leads to the making of aerosols.
 Secondly, crucial to the spread of respiratory illnesses is the little exposure to sunlight.
 Little access to sunlight reduces the vitamin D levels in the body which weakens the immune system more.

 How To Prepare For COVID-19 And The Deadly Cold Months

 Before listing preparations to make, there’s a need to recap how coronavirus is transmitted.